 How to Make Spicy Shrimp and Red Lentils

-Last night we prepared this Indian style shrimp and lentils dish from one of our Food Network magazines.
+Last night we prepared this Indian style spicy shrimp recipe with lentils dish from one of our Food Network magazines.
 It was delicious, easy to prepare and a great weekday meal.
 There is a little prep but no more than 15 minutes alone or half that if you are cooking with a friend or spouse or one of the kids.

 One of the ingredients in this dish is Garam Masala.
 You may be familiar with this popular spice from curry dishes.
 The name means “hot spice” and is a blend of spices often including cinnamon, cloves, ginger, cardamom and cumin but varies depending on what region you are in.